My Oxford Year with Julia Whelan | Oxford, England

 More about this trip

 Things to note: This is not an academic trip and any prior knowledge of the texts we’ll be discussing is not required nor expected, however: a willingness to engage in conversation is.
-There are no stupid questions or wrong answers, only ungracious responses to those questions and answers; in short: don’t be a posh prat.
+There are no stupid questions or wrong answers; in short: don’t be a posh prat.
 Also, please note that this is tailored for fans of the book and is not a tour of film locations (though it’s impossible not to pass by many of them on our tours).
 Finally, given the A-plot of the novel, there will possibly be participants in various stages of grief; be prepared to be respectful of others’ personal journeys.

-• While we will not be hiking per se, there will be lots of city and museum walking.
-We estimate 5+ miles per day, mostly flat.
+• While we will not be hiking, there will be lots of city and museum walking.
+We estimate more or less 5 miles per day over mostly flat (though sometimes cobblestoned) streets.
 You always have the option of not participating in an arranged tour or walk, but please be advised that any discussions or lectures that transpire during such outings will not be recorded.
-Weather in the UK is never predictable, even less so in September, and we will be doing our planned activities come rain or shine, so come prepared.
+Weather in the UK is never predictable, even less so in September, and we will be doing our planned activities rain or shine, so come prepared.
 Packing tips will follow later this year.

 • The full tuition of the trip is $5,325*

-• Please bear in mind that our lodgings are, in term-time, student accommodations: twin beds and functional furnishing.
-But they are clean and comfortable and, unlike an American dorm room, each has a private bathroom.
+• Please bear in mind that our lodgings are Lincoln College's student accommodations: one twin bed and functional furnishing.
+But they are clean and comfortable and, we're so happy to say, each has a private bathroom.
 What they lack in frills, they more than make up for in charming immersion.

-• Our accommodations (and the city in general) should not be expected to be ADA compliant.
+• Our accommodations (and the city in general) is not ADA compliant.
 Most public buildings will have elevators, but stairs, uneven terrain, wonky hallways, low ceilings, and raised thresholds are common.

 • No luggage assistance will be provided, so be prepared to carry your bags yourself.
 Including, if necessary, up a couple flights of stairs.

-• While common dietary restrictions (gluten-free, vegetarian, vegan) can and will be accommodated when selected ahead of time, you are ultimately responsible for confirming the suitability of your meals with the restaurants’ staff before eating.
+• Common dietary restrictions (gluten-free, vegetarian, vegan, etc.) can and will be accommodated when selected ahead of time.
+But you are responsible for confirming the suitability of your meals with the restaurants’ staff before eating.

 Meeting up: